charg960/charg960/README.md

 I’m a Math & Computer Science double major at Maryville College with minors in Data Analysis, Statistics, and Analytics.

 🚀 **Where My Passions Intersect:** I used to think my interests in astrophysics and computer science were competing goals.
-Now, I see them as entirely complementary!
+Now, I know they are entirely complementary!
 I see computer science as a necessary skill to explore complex physical systems.
 I am deeply passionate about mathematical modeling, fluid/astrophysical dynamics, and scientific computing, using full-stack development and robust database architecture to make high-dimensional data intuitive and accessible.

 👩‍💻 **How I Build:** I use computational, data-driven approaches to solve problems and analyze complex systems.
 I thrive on tackling problems that span multiple disciplines.
 I really enjoy learning from experts in each area and contributing to team solutions through collaboration, including in agile environments!
 I particularly enjoy building user-friendly applications that combine back-end database design with front-end interfaces for scientific exploration.